shivsegv/CampusSetu/README.md

-# Campus SETU
+# CampusSetu

-Campus SETU is a modern, clean, and user-friendly web application designed to streamline the campus placement process for students and recruiters.
+CampusSetu is a modern, clean, and user-friendly web application designed to streamline the campus placement process for students and recruiters.
 This project is built as a frontend prototype using React, Vite, and Tailwind CSS, and features a mock API for data handling.

 ## Application Routes